lcdb/lcdb-wf/docs/tests.rst

 is then run.
 In production, especially when running on a cluster, there's no need to do this.

+See the docstring in the ``ci/preprocessor.py`` for details on how this works.

 The ``run_test.sh`` simply passes all arguments on to Snakemake.
 Take a look at the script to see what it's doing, and see the examples below for usage.